-The DCO is derived from the 2015 ACRP Job Analysis Survey, a careful description of the tasks performed by clinical research coordinators.
+The DCO is derived from the 2015 ACRP Job Analysis Survey, a careful description of the tasks performed by clinical research associates.
 Each question on the exam is based on this outline.
-Therefore, to prepare to take the exam, one should study this outline and especially consider the underlying knowledge, skills, and abilities needed to perform in his/ her role as a clinical research coordinator.
+Therefore, to prepare to take the exam, one should study this outline and especially consider the underlying knowledge, skills, and abilities needed to perform in his/ her role as a CRA.